+We both will wear one of these 24/7.
 (Mentioned in my packing blog along with a photo too.)

-Make sure the person knows and agrees to being a contact.
+Ensure all emergency contact numbers have prefixes.
+Make sure the person knows and agrees to being a contact person.
 Talk to your child about the plan you have in place if you should get hit by a bus, or go missing.
 This may have to be a different plan for different countries.

-Have your will up to date, and funds put aside in case you have to pay for a relative or friend to fly in if you should be hospitalised, injured or something just plain horrid occurs we do not even wish to mention!
+Have your will up to date, and funds put aside in case you have to pay for a relative or friend to fly in if you should be hospitalized, injured or something just plain horrid occurs we do not even wish to mention!